 ‘Top 5 survival kit items!’

 I’ve seen so many of these lists and some of them were missing a first aid kit!
 Most of them are just slick Amazon store lists.
-They always have stuid stuff like heavy duty trash bags, super-duper iron-man gloves, cheap and nasty torches, some water filtration tabs and a water bottle.
+They always have stupid stuff like heavy duty trash bags, super-duper iron-man gloves, cheap and nasty torches, some water filtration tabs and a water bottle.

-How about a first aid kit, flint tool, knife, water filter maybe?
+How about a first aid kit, flint tool, knife and a water filter?

-Everyone is pretty fucking busy right now thanks so let’s cut the crap.
+We’re all busy right now so let’s cut the crap.